jixu1992/Photo-Browser/README.md

-# advancedIS
+# Photo-Browser
-This is the homework PHOTO BROWSER for the course Advanced Programming of Interactive Systems.
+This is a java photo browser integrated with a scene graph architecture.